Let's talk acrylic paints. Specifically, acrylic paint by Golden!

 We can't say enough about the pigment load.
-The colors are bold and a little goes a long way!
-A 1 oz bottle seems to last and last but if you are using this type of paint for a large project or using them for dirty pours, they also come in larger sizes too.
-So if you are a professional artist or a home crafter there are several sizes and price points to choose from depending on your project.
+The colors are bold and a little goes such a long way!
+A 1 oz bottle of Golden fluid paint seems to last and last but if you are using this type of paint for a large project or using them for dirty pours, they also come in larger sizes too.
+So if you are a professional artist or a home crafter, there are several sizes and price points to choose from depending on your project.

-When you are using any kind of craft supplies be sure you are practicing good craft room and studio habits (no eating, have good ventilation, use gloves ect.).
-Always read the back labels of any product and protect yourself accordingly.
+When you are using any kind of craft supplies be sure you are practicing good craft room and studio habits: No eating while painting, have good ventilation, use gloves etc. Always read the back labels of any product and protect yourself accordingly.

 Golden Fluid Acrylic paints come in many colors but if you are just starting out you might want to try a few primary colors to experiment with first.
 You can mix a wide range of shades and hues with just the basics.
-Below we have mixed a variety of beautiful colors with just 3 paints using Pyrrole Red, Ultramarine Blue and Cadmium Yellow.
+Below we have mixed a variety of beautiful colors with just 3 Golden fluid acrylic paints using Pyrrole Red, Ultramarine Blue, and Cadmium Yellow.

 If you are a rock painter then these paints are for you!
 Here we used Cadmium Red and Carbon Black to paint these ladybug rocks.
 The coverage and easy way to paint small lines is so simple!
 The paint goes right into those little crevasses with ease.

 If you use Golden Fluid Acrylics please let us know in the comments and tag our Instagram if you have a finished project to share with us!
 We would love to see them!!